THE BEST SOCIAL MEDIA POLICY TEMPLATE IN 2024

 - Decreases the chances of a small comment becoming unfavourable negative publicity for your company.

 - Ensures all employees are aware of the risks of making a public comment about your company.

 - Minimise the use of penalties and warnings to employees because of their not acceptable social media commentary.

-- With the new advent of real time video commentary, more companies and employees behaviour are being scrutinised by both media, customers and government.
-Tools such as Periscope, Facebook Live.
+- With the new advent of real-time video commentary, more companies and employees’ behaviour are being scrutinised by the media, customers and the government.
+Tools such as Facebook or Instagram Live.

 - Have a clear record within your business that your employees are aware of the terms of the social media policy.
-Each employee should be asked to read an sign an acknowledgement that they have read social media policy.
+Each employee should be asked to read and sign an acknowledgement that they have read the social media policy.

 - Updates.
 Ensure you regularly update it to deal with new behaviour and new technologies.